 On a fateful trip to Tulum, British actress and DJ Chelsea Leyland met Peruvian Jivamukti Yoga teacher, eating psychology and nutrition coach and actress, Fernanda de la Puente.
-They made an instant connection and have been buddies ever since.
-So, when Leyland got set to launch her limited edition bodysuit—created with Robyn Berkley of Live The Process and artist Zöe Buckman to benefit Epilepsy Society—she immediately thought of her friend.
-Ultimately, for a Farfetch-sponsored yoga class to raise awareness of the project and the cause, the two women collaborated on the music and de la Puente led the class.
-Here, they sit down to chat about the power of movement and sound:
+The two women made an instant connection and have been buddies ever since.
+Together, they've collaborated on yoga classes to benefit causes like epilepsy and even a Live The Process bodysuit.
+Here, they chat about the power of movement and sound:

 Chelsea Leyland: Fernanda, can you tell us what you do?
 Or at least the top three things, as I know that there are many strings to your bow?